 description: my description

-Without interceptionPort, the mesh defines a logical boundary but doesn’t configure sidecar proxy behavior.
-If you later enable interception, it defaults to port 15001.
-This configuration suits deployments where workloads handle routing directly or use non-sidecar proxy patterns.
+Without an interceptionPort, the mesh defines a logical boundary but doesn’t configure sidecar proxy behavior.
+If you later add sidecar proxies, they’ll use the default port 15001.
+The description and labels properties provide metadata for organization and documentation.

 Beyond these examples

-These snippets focus on specific mesh-level features: mesh naming and metadata, and sidecar proxy interception configuration.
+These snippets focus on specific mesh-level features: mesh naming and metadata, and sidecar proxy interception.
 They’re intentionally minimal rather than full service mesh deployments.

 The examples assume pre-existing infrastructure such as a GCP project with Network Services API enabled.
 They focus on configuring the mesh rather than provisioning routes or workloads.